broadinstitute/palantir-workflows/Utilities/IntervalFiles/README.md

 ### Reference Specific

 These are interval files which are intrinsic to fixed reference genome sequences (hg38 for this version).
+Each has three mirror locations: one bed, one interval_list with hg38 header, and one interval_list with hg38 minus alt contigs for its sequence dictionary (no-alt).
+Full lists of each category are collected in the [Using on Terra](#using-on-terra) section.

 #### HighGC
 * Summary: Contains regions in reference consisting of 100bp windows with more than 85% GC bases.
 Note the `slop50` in the file name references adding 50 bases of padding on either side of the window using [bedtools](https://bedtools.readthedocs.io/en/latest/content/tools/slop.html), so the list is the union of 200-length intervals with interior 100bps having high GC content.
 Note other thresholds than 85% are available from NIST.
-* Bucket Mirror: `gs://broad-dsde-methods-hydro-gen-truth-data-public/IntervalFiles/GRCh38_gc85_slop50.bed.gz`
+* Bucket Mirrors:
+  * bed: `gs://broad-dsde-methods-hydro-gen-truth-data-public/IntervalFiles/GRCh38_gc85_slop50.bed`
+  * interval_list: `gs://broad-dsde-methods-hydro-gen-truth-data-public/IntervalFiles/GRCh38_gc85_slop50.interval_list`
+  * interval_list (no-alt):  `gs://broad-dsde-methods-hydro-gen-truth-data-public/IntervalFiles/GRCh38-noalt_gc85_slop50.interval_list`
 * Original File: [here](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.1/GRCh38/GCcontent/GRCh38_gc85_slop50.bed.gz)
 * Original Documentation: [here](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.1/GRCh38/GCcontent/GRCh38-GCcontent-README.md)
 * Percent of Genome: 0.01%